nickaj/eidf-docs/docs/services/virtualmachines/index.md

 Users should have an EIDF account - [EIDF Accounts](../../access/project.md).

-Project Leads will be able to have access to the DSC added to their project during the project application process or through a request to the EIDF helpdesk.
+Project Leads will be able to have the VMS added to their project during the project application process or through a request to the EIDF helpdesk.

+Access to user VMs is avaiable via [command line SSH](../../access/ssh.md), or [Virtual Desktop Inferface (VDI)](../../access/virtualmachines-vdi.md) via a browser.

-## Additional Service Policy Information
+## Service Policy Information

-Additional information on service policies can be found [here](policies.md).
+Important information on service policies can be found [here](policies.md).